rbowsley/lamplighthelp/source/16-12-1_Global_Settings_People_and_Organisations.markdown

 - **Do you want to be able to store details of relationships between different {{people}}?**

    This option enables profiles to be linked by relationship.
-For more information on relationships in Lamplight, see the Appendix at the end of this guide.
+For more information on relationships in {{Lamplight}}, see the Appendix at the end of this guide.

 - **Should the "default contact" box be ticked by default?**